AdamMambetov/Text/Music/Tracks/🎵Skillet - Whispers in the Dark.md

   - "[[@Skillet]]"
 Cover: ""
 NumberInAlbum: 10
-Name: Whispers in the Dark
 SourceFile: "[[Skillet - Whispers in the Dark.mp3]]"
 Year: 2006
+aliases:
-aliases: ["Whispers in the Dark"]
+  - Whispers in the Dark
 created: 2024-06-21 05:19:46
 source: ""
-tags: []
 ---

 # Skillet - Whispers in the Dark